valkey-io/valkey-doc/docs/data-types/sets.md

 ﻿---
-title: "Redis sets"
+title: "Sets"
 linkTitle: "Sets"
 weight: 30
 description: >
-    Introduction to Redis sets
+    Introduction to Sets
 ---

-A Redis set is an unordered collection of unique strings (members).
+A Set is an unordered collection of unique strings (members).
-You can use Redis sets to efficiently:
+You can use Sets to efficiently:

 * Track unique items (e.g., track all unique IP addresses accessing a given blog post).
 * Represent relations (e.g., the set of all users with a given role).